CompuCell3D/CompuCell3DDevelopersManual/docs/debugging_cc3d_using_visual_studio.rst

 |debug_vs_attach_to_process|

 .. |debug_vs_attach_to_process| image:: images/debug_vs_attach_to_process.png
    :width: 3.6in
    :height: 2.4in

 Click "Attach."
 This should start debugging mode.
 If you have trouble finding the process, try checking the box for "Show processes for all users."
+Then, click Refresh.

 Add a breakpoint in Potts3D.cpp.
 At the time of writing, there is a line that is run every MCS that will be a good target for your first breakpoint.